jasonsnider/tinker-mvc/README.md

 Set Up
 ------

-Set a vhost so that it will point to the webroot directory.
+Configure apache so that it will point to the webroot directory.

 ### Dispatching and Routing.